![]() |

 In many respects Star Trek New Voyages or Star Trek Phase II, as it is called now, outperforms the original Star Trek that it is based upon.
 Phase II naturally has superior visual effects owing to the technical progress of over 40 years.
 It is on almost the same technical level as major TV productions.
 It has adopted new forms of storytelling that may be regarded as more mature than in TOS.
 Only the mere fact that it is a revival made by fans and for a geeky audience rather than for mainstream television may still cause critics to put down the show or simply ignore it.
 I know why I care about it.
 And "Blood and Fire" is further reason.
 It is the so far best episode of Star Trek Phase II, and arguably of any fan-produced series.
 The directing is absolutely professional, and the editing is top-notch.
 The actors' performances are usually spot-on, and they don't look like they are trying hard to be convincing.
 The episode is full of eye candy, especially the initial battle between the Enterprise with a burning nacelle and the Klingon cruiser.
 The sets and props look perfect.
 I also like the score very much, which is a nice blend of old TOS and new themes, so well combined this time that it would be impossible to tell for a casual fan which parts are new.

 The double feature is full of exceptionally thrilling scenes, especially in its first part.
 I especially like the sequence when Spock and his people investigate the bridge of the Copernicus, with a very skillful use of camera pans and of the light spots from the torches the crew are carrying.
 And while it is a perpetuated cliché that the insane Copernicus crewman grabs a phaser and commits suicide to free himself of the pain, something like this was never as dramatic in canon Trek as here.
 The attacks of the bloodworms are another highlight, not only visually but in their whole dramatic presentation.
-I also like the scene when Kirk explains to his senior officers that he has to destroy the Copernicus with Spock and the other crew members still aboard, and everyone rises from their seats in protest.
+I also dig the scene when Kirk explains to his senior officers that he has to destroy the Copernicus with Spock and the other crew members still aboard, and everyone rises from their seats in protest.
 And when Kirk states that he himself will push the button, resign command and order someone else to take over command, he doesn't find a volunteer.
 This kind of portrayal of loyalty is something I always loved about every Trek series, and here we have yet another impressive variant.
-The same goes for the the crew's readiness to donate blood at the beginning of the second part.
+The same goes for the crew's readiness to donate blood at the beginning of the second part.

 While I would give the first part as many as nine points, the second part of "Blood and Fire" falls a bit short of it.
 The story remains thrilling, especially as Alex stays behind and shoots himself with Peter's phaser as the bloodworms are circling him.
 But the following accumulation of threats winds up as gratuitous.
 Most obviously the Klingons are there all the time in the second part, but only as bystanders.
 Since the Federation and the Klingons are apparently at war, Kargh could and should destroy the Enterprise right after his arrival at the scene.
 Why does he hesitate?
 Why does he listen to Kirk, who hasn't really anything to offer to him?
 Why does he hesitate even when it becomes clear that the bloodworms are indeed a weapon?
 Well, perhaps he finds the conflicts among the human crew quite amusing.
 Kargh is certainly the antithesis to Kruge here, who becomes Kirk's archenemy under somewhat similar circumstances in "Star Trek III".
 But his passiveness is utterly un-Klingon.